lmweber/cytometry-clustering-comparison/README.md

-# cytof-clustering-comparison
+# Contents

-R scripts to reproduce analysis in our paper comparing clustering methods for mass cytometry data
+This repository contains R scripts to reproduce the analysis in our paper comparing clustering methods for mass cytometry data.